good

 Security & Performance

-To provide a representative assessment of Avast Antivirus, we consulted AV-Test and AV-Comparatives, each of which regularly awards a range of antivirus programs with separate scores for their performance and security.
+To provide a representative assessment of Avast Antivirus, we consulted AV-Test and AV-Comparatives, each of which regularly awards a range of antivirus programs with separate security and performance scores.

 100% (6 / 6)